 Try out some of my favorite Weight Watcher Recipes: Zero Point Cabbage Soup, Better than Sex Cake, Skinny Bang Bang Shrimp, Mexican Casserole, or Slow Cooker Crack chicken.

 What can you make with 2 Ingredient Dough?

 I think I've become obsessed with this 2 ingredient dough recipe just like the rest of the Weight Watcher (#weightwatchers) community has on Instagram.
-You can make so many things with this dough and on Instagram people have made bagels, calzones, pizza dough, pretzels, breadsticks, you name it, oh yes have also seen cinnamon rolls?
-Heaven! #2ingredientdough.
-You can now follow hashtags on Instagram and you will want to follow this one just to see what everyone is making with it.
+Look up the hashtag #2ingredientdough to see what everyone is making with it!

 FYI - sorry about the volume levels!

 If you're afraid of Teflon pans then use something else.
 I prefer non-stick pans because of easy cleanup.

 Having trouble getting the dough to work?
 Here are some tips to help.

 After making the dough, let it rest for a while in the fridge.
 No more than an hour.
 I've made this recipe plenty of times and placing the dough in the fridge really helps!